GimmickNG/pycopy-modbus/docs/CONTRIBUTING.md

 Further tests, which could be called Integration tests, are defined in this folder as well.
-To be usable they may require a counterpart e.g. a client communicating with a host, which is simply achieved by two Docker containers, defined in the `docker-compose-tcp-test.yaml` or `docker-compose-rtu-test.yaml` file, located in the repo root.
+To be usable they may require a counterpart e.g. a client communicating with a server, which is simply achieved by two Docker containers, defined in the `docker-compose-tcp-test.yaml` or `docker-compose-rtu-test.yaml` file, located in the repo root.
 The examples for TCP or RTU client usage are used to provide a static setup.